About the VIP program

 2015 First Place Magna Award

 Volunteer in Paradise!
-Recruitment for the 2017-18 school year is complete, but we will begin recruiting for the 2018-19 school year in June.We are looking for dedicated, high-quality volunteers seeking meaningful opportunities to make a difference.
+Recruitment for the 2018-19 school year is now under way!We are looking for dedicated, high-quality volunteers seeking meaningful opportunities to make a difference.
 Volunteer tutors are needed in all subject areas in kindergarten through grade 6.
-Opportunities may be available at one or more of the following elementary schools: Arrowhead, Campo Bello, Desert Shadows, Echo Mountain Primary, Hidden Hills, Mercury Mine, or North Ranch.Our volunteers recommend the VIP program to friends and family seeking volunteer opportunities.Our teachers report that the academic achievement of their students increases due to the additional academic intervention provided by our volunteers.Our volunteers will
+Opportunities may be available at one or more of the following elementary schools: Arrowhead, Campo Bello, Desert Cove, Desert Shadows, Echo Mountain Intermediate, Echo Mountain Primary, Hidden Hills, Mercury Mine, or North Ranch.Our volunteers recommend the VIP program to friends and family seeking volunteer opportunities.Our teachers report that the academic achievement of their students increases due to the additional academic intervention provided by our volunteers.Our volunteers will:

-- Complete a fingerprint background check upon making a commitment
+- Complete a fingerprint background check upon making a commitment, and

-Would you like to learn more?Attend the orientation to find out whether this is the right volunteer opportunity for you.
-Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street just south of Greenway Road, at 15002 N. 32nd Street, Phoenix 85032.
+Would you like to learn more?Attend an orientation to find out whether this is the right volunteer opportunity for you.
+Orientations are held once per month (with the exception of December) beginning in June and ending in February.
+Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street, just south of Greenway Road, at 15002 N. 32nd Street, Phoenix 85032.

 Register for the volunteer orientation online.Thank you for your interest.
 If you have questions or require additional information contact Laurie Smith, VIP Coordinator, via email at VolunteerInParadise@pvlearners.net.